Claim: A woman sought medical help to remove a deer tongue she had used for self-pleasuring purposes.

-Examples:[Collected via e-mail, 2004]
+Example:[Collected via e-mail, June 2004]

-Although we can't confirm all the details of the item quoted above (it may have become embellished through multiple retellings, or it may derive
+Origins: Although we can't confirm all the details of the item quoted above (it may have become embellished through multiple retellings, or it may derive

 The medical literature reveals only seven references to bestiality.
 None of them deals with the issue of using nonviable animal tissue for autoerotic purposes.
 This report is presented so that xenoerotic objects may be placed on the list of possible masturbatory tools that may come to the attention of medical personnel.